alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

                                         training_window="1 hour")
     window_fm.head()

-This works well for entities where an instance occurs at a single point in time.
+This works well for :class:`entities <Entity>` where an instance occurs at a single point in time.
 However, sometimes an instance can happen at many points in time.

-For example, a customer’s session has multiple transactions which can happen at different points in time.
+For example, suppose a customer’s session has multiple transactions which can happen at different points in time.
 If we are trying to count the number of sessions a user had in a given time period, we often want to count all sessions that had *any* transaction during the training window.
 To accomplish this, we need to not only know when a session starts, but when it ends.
-The last time that an instance appears in the data is stored as the ``last_time_index`` of an :class:`Entity`.
-We can compare the time index and the last time index of the ``sessions`` entity above:
+The last time that an instance appears in the data is stored as the ``last_time_index`` of an entity.
+We can compare the time index and the last time index of ``sessions``:

 .. ipython:: python

-    es['sessions'].df['session_start'].head()
+    es_customer['sessions'].df['session_start'].head()
-    es['sessions'].last_time_index.head()
+    es_customer['sessions'].last_time_index.head()

-Featuretools can automatically add last time indexes to every :class:`Entity` in an :class:`Entityset` by running ``EntitySet.add_last_time_indexes()``.
+It is possible to automatically add last time indexes to every entity in an :class:`EntitySet` by running :func:`EntitySet.add_last_time_indexes`.
 If a ``last_time_index`` has been set, Featuretools will check to see if the ``last_time_index`` is after the start of the training window.
-That, combined with the cutoff time, allows DFS to discover which data is relevant for a given training window.
+That, combined with the cutoff time, allows Deep Feature Synthesis to discover which data is relevant for a given training window.

 .. _approximate: